vladpi/yappa/README.md

 # Roadmap
 !TODO
 # Support and contribution
-Feel free to make pull request or ask anything at https://t.me/yappa_chat Also looking for contributors %)
+Feel free to make pull request or ask anything at https://t.me/yappa_chat
+Also looking for contributors %)
 # Limitations
-## frameworks support
+## Frameworks support
 At this point WSGI applications and raw functions are supported, tested on Flask and Django.
 ASGI applications (FastAPI, Starlette) will be added in the future
 ## Database connectivity
 Only YandexDB is supported inside Yandex Cloud.
+So and database you use has to have public IP address
 Postgress will be added soon, see updates
 ## Headers and authorization
 Please note that some request headers (like Authorization) are deleted before function is invoked
 # Troubleshooting